 Acknowledgments: An earlier version of this paper was presented at the Association of Private Enterprise Education Annual Conference, Las Vegas, April 15, 2014.
 We thank participants for their comments and suggestions.
 We also thank Michael Munger and Robert Whaples, who provided useful comments and suggestions.

-Christopher J. Coyne is Co-Editor of The Independent Review and the F.A.
+Christopher J. Coyne is Research Fellow for the Independent Institute and Co-Editor of The Independent Review and the F.A.
 Harper Professor of Economics at George Mason University.

 Abigail R. Hall Blanco is a Research Fellow at the Independent Institute and an Assistant Professor of Economics at the University of Tampa.
 She received her Ph.D. from George Mason University.
 Her work includes topics surrounding women's issues in business and the family, civil and economic liberty, the U.S. military and national defense, including, domestic police militarization, arms sales, weapons as foreign aid, and the political economy of military technology.